trueMNOX/trueMNOX/README.md

 ---
 <footer align="center">
-  Made with ❤️ by MehdiNOUX
+  Made with ❤️ by MNOX
 </footer>